Trump calls on Youngkin to get off the fence and embrace MAGA

 The same poll found McAuliffe and Youngkin in a tight race, with McAuliffe standing at 50 percent vs. 47 percent for Youngkin among likely voters.

-McAuliffe has spent much of the race linking Youngkin to Trump, often reminding voters of Youngkin’s remark in a radio interview: “President Trump represents so much of why I’m running.”
+McAuliffe has spent much of the race linking Youngkin to Trump, often reminding voters of Youngkin’s remark in a radio interview in May: “President Trump represents so much of why I’m running.”

 Amid a competitive GOP nomination battle, Youngkin played up those links, airing an ad showing Trump praising Youngkin and the Carlyle Group for helping with a China trade deal.
 Youngkin revved up conservative audiences with pledges to expand gun rights, restrict abortion and ban critical race theory.